jaberhuda901/Data-Management/README.md

 ## Description:

--The RGB_FILTER_T42 is a photo filtering application that has a built in user interface to allow the user to input a chosen picture and apply multiple filters to it, afterwhich the picture can be saved.
+- The RGB_FILTER_T42 is a photo filtering application that has a built in user interface to allow the user to input a chosen picture and apply multiple filters to it, afterwhich the picture can be saved.

 - The project is made up of files: